Although free math learning opportunities are present in regular every day life, I’m so happy that we bought a

 Why we love the Montessori Hundred Board

 Initially, I was not planning on buying a physical board since my daughter loves to use our free printable Hundred Chart.
-But the wood Hundred Board created by Treasures from Jennifer was a worthwhile investment that we have used very frequently over the past several months!
+But our wood Hundred Board has been a worthwhile investment.
+My two children we have used very frequently over the past 2 years!